wpeka/wplegalpages/README.md

 ### GDPR Privacy Policy ###
 Generate a privacy policy to help comply with GDPR's privacy policy requirements.
 Required for businesses who gather visitor information from EU countries.

-### CCPA (California Consumer Privacy Act) Privacy Policy ###
-Generate a privacy policy to help comply with CCPA's privacy policy requirements.
-Required for businesses who gather visitor information from California, USA.

 ### Facebook Privacy Policy ###
 Generate a Facebook privacy policy for your app, website or ads account.

 ### Generic Privacy Policy ###
 Generate a generic privacy policy to comply with ad networks.
 Required for businesses who advertise on ad networks like Facebook and Google AdSense.

-### Website Terms & Conditions ###
+### Website Terms & Conditions Pro ###
-Generate a website terms & conditions page.
-Required for all business, blog or ecommerce websites.
+Wizard to customize Terms of Service or Terms & Conditions for different types of websites.

 ### Cookie Policy ###
 Generate a cookie policy (in addition to the above Privacy policies) to help comply with GDPR, CCPA and CalOPPA (California Online Privacy Protection Act).
 Includes a third-party cookie audit table that can be generated using the [GDPR Cookie Consent](https://wordpress.org/plugins/gdpr-cookie-consent/) Plugin.